AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/approve-unapprove-a-revenue-model.md

 >[!CAUTION]
 >
->[Individual stages must be approved](approving-stages-and-assigning-leads-to-a-revenue-model.md) and people added before you&nbsp;approve an entire model.
+>[Individual stages must be approved](approving-stages-and-assigning-leads-to-a-revenue-model.md) and people added before you approve an entire model.

 ## Approve {#approve}